As you know, the annual Geneva Motor Show took place a couple of weeks ago.

 What am I trying to say?
 Well, it’s easy.

-The patented pending One-Shot® method is an alternative to the traditional system and offers the possibility to reach the same objectives of waste reduction, part lightweighting and shortening of production times that the electric technology wants to reach.
+The patented One-Shot® method is an alternative to the traditional system and offers the possibility to reach the same objectives of waste reduction, part lightweighting and shortening of production times that the electric technology wants to reach.

 As a matter of fact, when one hears the words waste and pollution, one immediately thinks of fuel but there is also another kind of pollution created by long production processes and non-optimised systems.